kawaicheung/naming-things/manuscript/01_Intro.md

 # Introduction

+> "One of the biggest sins you can commit is to stop programming when it works." - Brandon Rhodes

 Here's a little insight into what I'm thinking about when I write code.

 So, I'm working on--what I'll call for now--a data migration feature.
 It's for a new version of a product I helped create ten years ago called DoneDone.
 It's an issue tracking and customer support tool.
 For the past handful of years, I've been its sole developer.
 Being the lone developer on a product for that long has some drawbacks, but, for someone like me, I crave this kind of quiet, sustained work--like a scupltor chiseling away at this large piece of stone.